elastic/integrations/packages/forgerock/docs/README.md

 ### Example event

-An example event for ForgeRock looks as following:
+An example event for pta looks as following:

 ```json
 {